 Granted, these aren’t necessarily opportune times to sell.
 In late 2008 and again in late 2015, the silver spot market was in the process of bottoming out.
-But those who needed to sell due to personal circumstances found that the rise in physical premiums provided something of a cushion against extreme draw downs in paper markets.
+But those who needed to sell due to personal circumstances found that the rise in physical premiums provided something of a cushion against extreme drawdowns in paper markets.
 That’s because bullion dealers will raise buy-back prices on products that are also commanding higher premiums.

 When premiums on a particular product such as 90% silver coins soar, arbitrage opportunities open up to holders who don’t want to lose their silver position.
 For example, they might be able to switch a 90% silver bag for rolls of silver rounds and end up with more ounces of silver.
-Obviously, for this trade to be a net gain, the premium differential has to be large enough to more than cover all transaction costs.
+For this trade to be a net gain, the premium differential has to be large enough to more than cover all transaction costs.

 Buying Pre-1965 Silver Right Now Offers Downside Protection and Potential Upside Profit

 You pay virtually nothing extra now to own an asset that could command much higher premiums in the future.
-It’s like getting a free option on rising premiums that never expires.
+It’s like getting a free option on rising premiums that never expire.
 When a period of extreme tightness returns to the market, you may wish to exercise that option.

-In baseball terms, it’s a double play opportunity.
+In baseball terms, it’s a double-play opportunity.
 You have the potential to make money two ways – from rising silver prices and rising coin premiums – with one purchase.

-At some point in the future, a secular and permanent rise is premiums on historic silver coins is possible – one that sees them priced in an entirely different category than ordinary bullion products.
+At some point in the future, a secular and permanent rise in premiums on historic silver coins is possible – one that sees them priced in an entirely different category than ordinary bullion products.
 So far that hasn’t happened.